 Routes for publishing

-Explore education statistics (EES) is the Department’s new dissemination platform, designed to make DFE’s published statistics and data easier to find, access, use and understand.
+Explore education statistics (EES) is the Department’s statistics dissemination platform, designed to make DfE’s published statistics and data easier to find, access, use and understand.

 More information on why EES was introduced and the functionality within the platform can be found in these slides.